Advances and challenges in single-molecule electron transport: Computational techniques

-One therefore might conclude that higher level methods, such as perturbative, Greens-function-based approaches (\gowo) or wavefunction-based methods (coupled-cluster theory) should provide the standard tools of {\it ab-initio} based transport calculations.
-However, this is not the case.
-Despite of its well documented shortcomings, molecular transport studies still mostly rely on Kohn-Sham based scattering theory.
-The basic reason for the popularity of KS-studies of molecular transport is that KS-calculations, dealing essentially with a single particle picture, digest large enough systems. `Large enough' means that an approximation for the electronic structure can be found for the {\it extended molecule}, which comprises the molecule itself plus a part of the leads, Fig.~\ref{fig.extended-molecule}.
-Dealing with the extended molecule is important because transport phenomena are sensitive to how the molecular orbitals hybridize with the electrodes, and this hybridization can be described consistently within KS-simulations of extended molecules while the required calculations are (usually) computationally too expensive for higher level methods.
+One, therefore, might have the impression that higher level methods, such as perturbative, Green's-function-based approaches (\gowo) or wavefunction-based methods ({ {\it e.g.}, configuration-interaction methods or coupled-cluster theory}) should provide the next generation standard tools of {\it ab-initio} transport calculations.
+However, there is an extra challenge, so the situation is not as clear.
+Despite of its well documented shortcomings, molecular transport studies still mostly rely on KS-based scattering theory.
+The basic reason for the popularity of KS-based transport studies is that KS-calculations, dealing essentially with a single particle picture, digest large enough systems. `Large enough', here, means that an approximation for the electronic structure can be found for the {\it extended molecule}, which comprises the molecule itself plus a part of the leads, Fig.~\ref{fig.extended-molecule}.\footnote{ It would perhaps be preferable to speak of `molecule' vs `extended molecule', or `junction' vs. `extended junction.'
+The name `extended molecule' follows the established nomenclature, and we prefer to adhere to it, here.
+The word `junction', on the other hand, was chosen to indicate the part of the system that connects the metallic electrodes.
+This is not sharply defined, but it need not be because only the extended molecule plays a role in the calculations. } Dealing with the extended molecule is important because transport phenomena are sensitive to how the molecular orbitals hybridize with the electrodes.
+This hybridization can be described consistently within KS-simulations of extended molecules, but usually not so at affordable cost with higher level methods.